kluster-ai/docs/get-started/api.md

 `completion_window` ++"string"++ <span class="required" markdown>++"required"++</span>

 The time frame within which the Batch should be processed.
 Currently, we support 1, 3, 6, 12, and 24 hour completion windows to suit a range of use cases and budget requirements.
 In the code samples, we use **24h**.
-For more information on pricing, refer to the pricing page on the kluster.ai [website](https://www.kluster.ai).
+For more information on pricing, refer to the pricing section on the kluster.ai [website](https://www.kluster.ai).

 ---